hookkl21/portfolio/README.md

 -- Great way to start getting used to Git repo, updating, bug fixes, etc

-##Side note
+## Side note

---typewriter.js is from tutorial video that I found Youtube, followed along with the video to make it work within my project.
+-- typewriter.js is from tutorial video that I found Youtube, followed along with the video to make it work within my project.

 -- https://www.youtube.com/watch?v=POX3dT-pB4E&ab_channel=TraversyMedia

-##Deployment
+## Deployment

 -- Used Netlify.com for free use